EOSIO/vt-blockchain-bootcamp-starter/README.md

     - node.js development environment
         - create-react-app: http://localhost:3000/

 Users interact with the UI in client and sign the transaction in frontend.
-The signed transaction (which is an `update` action in this demo DApp) is sent to the blockchain directly.
+The signed transaction (which is an `update` action in this demo web app) is sent to the blockchain directly.
 After the transaction is accepted in blockchain, the note is added into the multi index table in blockchain.

 The UI, index.jsx, reads the notes data directly from nodeos using 'getTableRows()'.
 The smart contract, notechain.cpp, stores these notes in the multi index table using 'emplace()'' and 'modify()'.